datadesk/django-for-data-analysis-nicar-2016/README.md

 28.575226413962696
 ```

-But we'd have a few problems with that.
+So what are the problems here?
 First, a small number of complaints that took an extraordinary amount of time to close will distort the average.
 Also, if we calculated the average of closed cases, this wouldn't include the cases still in the system that have yet to be closed.
 Those have response times too, and we have to account for them.

 This is why we use the Kaplan-Meier fit, which will return us a median wait time, and establishes a closure rate for accounts for complaints that are still open.